-The optimization history for the wing optimized without the strut, considering the local twist and chordlength as well as the internal structure is shown in \cref{fig:nostrut_twist_chord_hist}.
-The history shows that a feasible design is obtained much faster than in the previous case, which can be attributed to the increased design freedom.
-The required trade-offs between the structure and the aerodynamics to have all constraints feasible is again highlighted by the initial part of the optimization history as the lift-weight constraint, $g_1$, seems to counteract the compliance constraints, $g_2$ and $g_3$.
-The cruise drag of the final optimized design is $32\%$ lower than the one of the wing, without the strut optimizing the twist and the structure.
-Contrary to what was observed in \cref{fig:nostrut_twist_hist}, with the history of the case with no strut and only optimization the shape by means of the twist, both compliance constraints end up being active for the most part of the optimization, as well as in the final design.
+The optimization history for the wing optimized without the strut, considering the local twist and chord length as well as the internal structure is shown in \cref{fig:nostrut_twist_chord_hist}.
+The optimization history shows that a feasible design is obtained much faster than in the previous case, which can be attributed to the increased design freedom.
+The required trade-offs between the structure and the aerodynamics to have all constraints feasible are again highlighted by the initial part of the optimization history as the lift-weight constraint, $g_1$, seems to counteract the compliance constraints, $g_2$ and $g_3$.
+The cruise drag of the final optimized design is $32\%$ lower than the one of the wing without the strut optimizing the twist and the structure.
+Contrary to what was observed in \cref{fig:nostrut_twist_hist}, with the history of the case with no strut and only optimization of the shape through the twist, both compliance constraints end up being active for most of the optimization, as well as in the final design.
 This can be attributed to the higher design freedom on the shape, which allows for greater control of the aerodynamic forces.